gcc-mirror/gcc/gcc/config/riscv/vector.md

 ;; constraint alternative 2 match vse.v.
 ;; constraint alternative 3 match vmv.v.v.

-;; If operand 3 is a const_vector, then it is left to pred_braordcast patterns.
+;; If operand 3 is a const_vector, then it is left to pred_broadcast patterns.
 (define_expand "@pred_mov<mode>"
   [(set (match_operand:V_VLS 0 "nonimmediate_operand")
     (if_then_else:V_VLS